andriidiagiliev/CLTimer/README.md

 rev.1.1. - Timer for models like F2A Speed (you can set operation time from 10 to 60 seconds)

-rev.1.2. - Timer for common use (you can set operation time from 10 seconds to 10 minutes and 50 seconds)
+rev.1.2. - Timer for common use (you can set operation time from 10 seconds to 10 minutes and 50 seconds) - do not use!

+rev.1.3. - reliase version.
+Operation time from 10 seconds up to 9 min 50 sec